UniversalAvenue/react-intro/readme.md

 ## Setting up
 Simply clone the repo, `git clone https://github.com/UniversalAvenue/react-intro.git` make sure you have [npm installed](https://www.npmjs.com/) and run npm install

-Also make sure you run `npm run start` to make sure you have the javascript bundle ready for use.
+Also make sure you run `npm run start` to start the dev server.

 And then `open http://localhost:3000`

-## Working with the example
-Simply open the `index.html` file in your browser.

-## Making changes
-After having made changes make sure you re-build the bundle with `npm run watch`
+As you make changes, the dev server will rebuild the javascript and hot reload the page.
+(Do note that this won't work with all changes!
+Especially not changes to the root of the application)

 ## Going further
 Some ideas to add to this to make it more interesting